BriRentfrow/DiscordTextCleaner/README.md

-# Discord Text Cleaner
+# Discord Text Cleaner for Google Docs
 A Google Apps Script to clean text from copied and pasted Discord text on a Google Doc.
 This is intended to automate formatting a mass copy/paste of Discord messages to leave only the plain text.
-This code can be run on messages that have been copied into a Google Doc using Ctrl + Shift + V so that it doesn't take on the Discord formatting.
-This code does not run on Discord itself, only on Google Docs.
+This code can be run on messages that have been copied into a Google Doc using Ctrl + Shift + V so that it doesn't take on the Discord formatting. **This code does not run on Discord itself, only on Google Docs.**

 The features of this program are as follows:
 - Remove instances of Username / Server Nickname (A prompt will appear that asks for the name)